 FAMILY LEAVE INSURANCE

-State provides up to six weeks of benefit payments to care for a newborn or a sick family member.
+State of New Jersey provides up to six weeks of benefit payment to care for a newborn or sick family member.
 The State requires that this program be financed by employee contributions.
 Family Leave details (pdf).

 Short-term disability is effective upon date of hire and provides weekly benefits of two-thirds of salary payable for up to 26 weeks for an accident or illness that is not job related.
 The maximum weekly benefit is set by the State of New Jersey each year.
 You and Rider share in the cost of this benefit.

 Benefits of two-thirds monthly salary are payable to age 65 after six months of disability.
-Premiums are paid by the University and coverage is effective after one year of employment or upon date of hire if the employee had coverage with a previous employer within the three months prior to hire.
+Premiums are paid by the University and coverage is effective after one year of employment or upon first of month after date of hire if the employee had coverage with a previous employer within the three months prior to hire.
 Disability plan details (pdf).

 Rider has a defined-contribution retirement plan with Teachers Insurance and Annuity Association (TIAA) and College Retirement Equities Fund (CREF) as the record keeper.
 All regular employees are eligible to participate on a voluntary basis on the September 1 or March 1 coincident with or following the first anniversary of their employment.
 This waiting period is waived for new employees who have completed one year of service with another employer maintaining a 403(b) plan.
 Eligible employees must contribute a minimum of 5% in order to participate, and the University provides an 8.25% contribution for each participant.
 Employee and employer contributions are fully vested, and may be directed to investment options offered by TIAA-CREF and other approved vendors by the University.
 Supplemental Retirement Annuities, which have certain flexible provisions, are also available.
 In the event you become totally disabled and are enrolled in the plan, the University will continue a 13.25% contribution to your annuity contracts.